Marker Logo

 this page online

 N, 77° 2.856′ W. Marker is in Northwest Washington in Washington, District of Columbia.
 It is in Foggy Bottom.
-Marker is on Constitution Avenue Northwest (U.S. 50) west of 21st Street Northwest, on the right when traveling west.
+It is on Constitution Avenue Northwest (U.S. 50) west of 21st Street Northwest, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 2101 Constitution Avenue Northwest, Washington DC 20418, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named National Academy of Sciences (within shouting distance of this marker); The Celestial Map (within shouting distance of this marker); Albert Einstein - The Einstein Memorial (within shouting distance of this marker); A Legacy of Healing and Hope (about 600 feet away, measured in a direct line); Pharmacists' War Memorial (about 600 feet away); Vietnam Women's Memorial (about 700 feet away); Vietnam Veterans Memorial (about 700 feet away); Robert Latham Owen (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: A different marker also named National Academy of Sciences (within shouting distance of this marker); The Celestial Map (within shouting distance of this marker); Albert Einstein - The Einstein Memorial (within shouting distance of this marker); a different marker also named A Legacy of Healing and Hope (about 600 feet away); Pharmacists' War Memorial (about 600 feet away); Vietnam Women's Memorial (about 700 feet away); Robert Latham Owen (approx. 0.2 miles away); Braddock’s Rock (approx. 0.2 miles away).
 Touch for a list and map of all markers in Northwest Washington.

 Regarding National Academy of Sciences.
 The National Academy of Sciences is a non-profit organization in the United States.
-Members serve pro bono as "advisers to the nation on science, engineering, and medicine."

 Also see . . .
 National Academy of Sciences: Celebrating 150 Years of Service.
 (Submitted on May 6, 2013, by Richard E. Miller of Oxon Hill, Maryland.)